DLiNa/dlina.github.io/_posts/2015-06-06-Longest-German-Language-Theatre-Plays.md

 When we were looking at the files we had the quick idea to make a list of the top 10 longest German-language theatre plays contained in the TextGrid Repository.
 And here they are, measured by their file size:

-1. Holz, Arno: Ignorabimus (2,1 MB)
+1. Holz, Arno: Ignorabimus (2.1 MB)
-2. Schiller, Friedrich: Wallenstein (1,99 MB)
+2. Schiller, Friedrich: Wallenstein (1.99 MB)
-3. Fouqué, Friedrich de la Motte: Der Held des Nordens (1,88 MB)
+3. Fouqué, Friedrich de la Motte: Der Held des Nordens (1.88 MB)
-4. Brentano, Clemens: Die Gründung Prags (1,81 MB)
+4. Brentano, Clemens: Die Gründung Prags (1.81 MB)
-5. Baggesen, Jens: Der vollendete Faust oder Romanien in Jauer (1,69 MB)
+5. Baggesen, Jens: Der vollendete Faust oder Romanien in Jauer (1.69 MB)
-6. Hebbel, Friedrich: Die Nibelungen (1,61 MB)
+6. Hebbel, Friedrich: Die Nibelungen (1.61 MB)
-7. Immermann, Karl: Alexis (1,49 MB)
+7. Immermann, Karl: Alexis (1.49 MB)
-8. Rosner, Ferdinand: Oberammergauer Passionspiel (1,48 MB)
+8. Rosner, Ferdinand: Oberammergauer Passionspiel (1.48 MB)
-9. Grabbe, Christian Dietrich: Herzog Theodor von Gothland (1,40 MB)
+9. Grabbe, Christian Dietrich: Herzog Theodor von Gothland (1.40 MB)
-10. Arnim, Ludwig Achim von: Halle und Jerusalem (1,35 MB)
+10. Arnim, Ludwig Achim von: Halle und Jerusalem (1.35 MB)

-Around two thirds of each file is TEI markup (wild guess).
-So here is another version of our top 10, this time measured by the number of words inside `<sp>` (since we're talking about theatre plays here):
+At least two thirds of each file is TEI markup (wild guess).
+In some cases, the markup is really bloating the file size, so here is another version of our top 10, this time measured by the number of words inside [`<sp>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-sp.html) (since we're talking about theatre plays here):

 1. Holz, Arno: Ignorabimus (100,283 words)
 2. Arnim, Ludwig Achim von: Halle und Jerusalem (74,675 words)